Why We Think What We Think

 The Unexpected Origins of Our Deepest Beliefs

-Bobby Duffy, author of The Perils of Perception
+Jenny Kleeman, author of The Price of Life

-Without knowing it, almost all our opinions – whether we believe in God or in ghosts, our views on sex or animal rights or immigration, our basic sense of what’s right – are shaped by an astounding web of hidden forces.
-The age-old idea that our views are forged by reason and evidence alone is wrong: we are influenced by everything from the quirks of distant history, through the lines of our genetic code, to the geology of where we grew up.
+Our opinions – whether we believe in God or in ghosts, our views on sex or animal rights or immigration, our basic sense of what’s good or fair – are shaped by a breathtaking web of hidden forces.
+The age-old idea that our views are forged by reason and evidence alone is wrong: we are influenced by everything from the quirks of distant history, through the geology of where we grew up, to the lines of our genetic code.

-This eye-opening book takes us through culture, biology, geography, history, psychology and much more to uncover the hidden DNA of our opinions.
+This astounding book takes us through culture, biology, geography, history, psychology and much more to uncover the hidden DNA of our opinions.
 It reveals:

-• Why the descendants of rice farmers have fundamentally different social values to the descendants of grain farmers
+• why the descendants of rice farmers have different values to the descendants of grain farmers

-• Why liberals are more likely than conservatives to think pineapple should go on pizza – and why conservatives prefer smooth peanut butter to crunchy
+• why liberals think pineapple should go on pizza, and why conservatives prefer smooth peanut butter to crunchy

-• Why hot and humid countries favour authoritarian leaders
+• why hot and humid countries favour authoritarian leaders, and drought-prone ones prefer authoritarian gods

 About Turi Munthe